Ferlab-Ste-Justine/clin-prescription-renderer/README.md

 # Limitations

-It's not possible to import external files in Thymeleaf templates due to the PDF export that won't be able to locate them.
-Workaround is to apply the following rules:
+Due to the PDF export there are some limitations and the main rule is to have standalone HTML page with no static resources to load + use basic HTML/CSS:
 - all CSS must be included inside the HTML template through `<style>` tag or inline `style=""`
 - all images must be loaded via `ResourceService` as base64 string and passed as params to the Thymeleaf template

-## HTML/CSS
 - em/rem not supported => use px units
 - flexbox not supported => use table structures
-- avoid <p> the start/end margin can't be changed, use line-height and <br/> instead
+- avoid `<p>` the start/end margin can't be changed, use line-height and `<br/>` instead